pawelgrzybek/pawelgrzybek.com/content/posts/2016-08-28-div-simple-alfred-windows-manager.md

 ## Thanks for using Div

 Hopefully you will find [it](http://www.packal.org/workflow/div) useful.
 If you need something more advanced have a look at the amazing [Alfred 2 layout](http://www.packal.org/workflow/alfred2-layout) workflow by Bodo Junglas.
 As always, user feedback is welcome.
 Use the comments section below to share your love, opinions or report any bugs.
 If you would like to help me in the future development of [Div](http://www.packal.org/workflow/div) feel free to fork it on [Github](https://github.com/pawelgrzybek/div) and send a pull request.
-Enjoy :*
+Enjoy!